2025 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 15. Wrap Up

-The course will be delivered utilizing a blend of short lectures, practical activities, workshops, quizzes, and group discussions.
-In addition, the course will feature elements of inquiry-based learning.
-Sessions will involve the use of audio-visual materials when appropriate.
-Students will be provided with extensive course materials (e.g.. book chapters, articles, weblinks, etc.)
+The course will be delivered utilizing a blend of mini-lectures, practical activities, workshops, group discussions and interrupted case studies.
+In addition, the course delivery will feature elements of enquiry-based learning.
+Sessions will involve extensive use of audio-visual materials.
+Students will be provided with extensive handouts.

 授業時間外学習 / Expected work outside of class